 - 1. Be at least 18 years of age. - 2.
 Have documentation that all vehicles used in the provision of In-Home and Community Support have automobile insurance. - 3.
 Have documentation that all vehicles used in the provision of In-Home and Community Support have current State motor vehicle registration and inspection. - 4.
 Complete necessary pre/in-service training based on the service plan. - 5.
-Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 6.
+Be trained to meet the needs of the participant to carry out the service plan such as with communication, mobility and behavioral needs. - 6.
 Have at least a high school diploma for participants authorized to receive 2:1 enhanced In-Home and Community Support.
 The other staff member must have a certification or be a nurse. - 7.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 8.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
-C.S.
-Chapter 63. - 9.
-Have a valid driver's license if the operation of a vehicle is necessary to provide In-Home and Community Support services. - 10.
-Comply with Department standards related to provider qualifications.
+Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.